 - Speech to text software

 - Accessible testing locations

 - Note taking services

 - Course substitutions

-In order to ensure equal access is provided to students with disabilities colleges, universities and vocational schools must provide physical access to buildings, provide aids and services necessary for effective communication and ensure their websites are fully accessible to people with sensory impairment.
-Additionally, if a student has a disability and makes a request for an accommodation, an entity may need to modify their policies, practices or procedures to accommodate the needs of a student.
+In order to ensure equal access is provided to students with disabilities, colleges, universities and vocational schools must provide physical access to buildings, provide aids and services necessary for effective communication, and ensure their websites are fully accessible to people with sensory impairment.
+Additionally, if a student has a disability and makes a request for an accommodation, an entity may need to modify their policies, practices or procedures to accommodate the needs of the student.